Piloleiomyoma

-Piloleiomyomas are a cutaneous condition that present as dermal reddish-brown, pink or skin-colored papules or nodules that can be solitary or multiple.
-They can be very painfull.
-Often sensitive to cold and/or touch.
-They are rare and easely overseen by doctors because of the small appearance.
-It can be due to a defect in a gen, witch can also be responsible for herreditary type cancer to the kidney.
+Piloleiomyoma is a cutaneous condition that presents as a dermal reddish-brown, pink or skin-colored papule or nodule that can be solitary or multiple.
+They can be very painful, often sensitive to cold and/or touch.
+They are rare and easily overlooked by doctors because of the small size.
+It can be due to a defect in the fumarate hydratase gene, which can also be responsible for a hereditary type of cancer of the kidneys.
 This is more likely the case when there are also myomas in the uterus.